etkitech/etki_JS/algos/README.md

 7. check other accepted solutions
 8. discuss the solutions on slack (if necessary)
 9. feel welcome to contact the team for questions and feedback ;)

+## HOW TO

+### use jest
+1. install Jest: $ npm install -g jest
+2. run a test: $ jest testFileFolder/testfileName.js
+3. stop it from running: Ctrl + c